 - Loan term is either 15 or 30 years

-VMF has an average rating of 3.2 stars on Trustpilot with customers primarily complaining about high interest rates, but the reviews on their website were positive stating that securing financing was easy and they provide quality customer service.
+VMF has average reviews.
+Customers primarily complain on third-party websites about high interest rates, but the reviews on their website were positive stating that securing financing was easy and they provide quality customer service.

 21st Mortgage Corporation operates in 46 states and Washington D.C.
 It was founded in Knoxville, Tenn., in 1995 with a staff of four and has grown over the past 25 years to over 800 employees.
 Clayton Homes acquired the company in 2003, and 21st Mortgage Corporation owns and services more than 180,000 mortgages valued over $9 billion.